 Mindfulness Practices:

-Regular meditation practice helps calm the mind and reduce stress.
+Meditation: Regular meditation practice helps calm the mind and reduce stress.
 Focused breathing exercises, body scans, and guided meditations can help manage fear and anxiety.

 Mindful Breathing: Practice mindful breathing techniques, such as deep breathing or the 4-7-8 method.
 These techniques can be done anywhere and help reduce immediate stress.